 I made new drapes for my patio windows using matte black grommets.
 This is absolutely the easiest way that I have found to make drapes.
 I sewed my patio curtains with a lining because I wanted a nice finished look to them.
 I made my curtains using decorator fabric, which was 52" wide, and drapery lining fabric, which was also 52" wide.
 I made two panels for my patio door, making a 3.5" hem and a 3.5" header.

-- You can buy curtains, add grommets, and end up with great looking drapes.
+- You can purchase curtains, add grommets, and end up with great-looking drapes.
 You could also change up a shower curtain by adding these rings.

 - Pin or run a basting stitch an inch or so from the outside of your drawn placement circle if you are worried that the fabrics might shift when you are putting in the grommets.